Patterson leads No. 12 Michigan past Indiana 39-14

 Michigan: Penn State’s loss may give the surging Wolverines a chance to crack the top 10, just in time for their biggest game of the season.

-Indiana: Saturday’s rout ends any hope of the Hoosiers returning to the Top 25 for the second time in three weeks.
+Indiana: Saturday’s rout ends any hope of the Hoosiers returning to the Top 25.

 UP NEXT